National Council of Architectural Registration Boards: NCARB Certificate

 There are two alternative ways to earn an NCARB Certificate: the Education Alternative and the Foreign Architect Path to Certification.
 Earning an NCARB Certificate through one of these alternatives is not accepted by all jurisdictions.
 Architects interested in earning the NCARB Certificate through one of these programs should verify acceptance with the jurisdiction in which they wish to be licensed prior to pursuing certification.

-Education Alternative
+Education Alternatives

 Architects who do not hold a professional architecture degree from a NAAB-accredited architecture program are eligible to apply for an NCARB Certificate through the Education Alternative.
 The alternative includes two pathways: the Two Times AXP option and the NCARB Certificate Portfolio option.

 To be eligible for the Two Times AXP option, applicants must: